 If you have HIV and find your hair clogging the shower drain, your hair loss may not be directly related to your HIV infection.
-It could be that you're just getting old and your hair is naturally thinning or falling out.
-As a rule, the association of hair loss and HIV infection no longer goes hand-in-hand.
+Thinning hair is a natural part of aging.

 Hair loss is a common symptom of HIV medications such as AZT, Crixivan, and Atripla.
 But those medications are seldom used today.
 Although some case studies have been reported, modern-day antiretroviral therapy generally does not cause hair loss.

 Today, many people with HIV live long lives.
 A recent study showed that people diagnosed with HIV at the age of 20 may live as long as any other average American.

 This means that hormonal symptoms—including male and female baldness—can occur with the aging process.
 Many men are losing hair by the age of 60.

 Issues related to the disease itself may be a compounding factor, although little research exists on the topic.